 We are one and a half miles from historic Carrickfergus Castle, town, restaurants and leisure facilities.
 Five minutes' walk (or less) to the train, bus, post office and local shops.

-We were recognised at the NI Tourism Awards, May 2011.
-The Judges 'COMMENDED' Fools Haven Thatched Cottage for our attention to detail, providing unique and personal welcomes with locally sourced produce, and for paying special attention to guest's individual needs.
+We have been recognised at the annual NI Tourism Awards with the judges commenting on our attention to detail, providing unique and personal welcomes with locally sourced produce, and for paying special attention to guest's individual needs.

 Ferry Ports and airports within an hours' travel by car or taxi.
 Linen, towels, oil heating and electric all included in price.
 Complimentary welcome tray on arrival - includes a selection of local produce.
 Private patio and picnic area for use by guests.